-So this is pretty basic, but they make adorable gifts for kids-make a few sets and have them on hand for birthday parties, nieces and nephews, grandkids whatever.
+So this is a pretty basic DIY blocks tutorial, but they make adorable gifts for kids-make a few sets and have them on hand for birthday parties, nieces and nephews, grand kids whatever.

 I was going to make these for my kids for Christmas, but they found the stickers, and I never have a free second without them to make them anyway, so they got them today.